 - 74.1.
-Compassionate leave is available to employees to enable them to be absent from duty when a member of an employee's immediate family or household: - (a) has a personal illness or injury that poses a serious threat to the person's life; or - (b) dies.
+Compassionate leave is available to employees to enable them to be absent from duty when a member of an employee's immediate family or household: - (a) has a personal illness or injury that poses a serious threat to the person's life; or - (b) dies, including where a child is stillborn. - 1.2.
+Compassionate leave is available to employees to enable them to be absent from duty when the employee or the employee's domestic partner experience a miscarriage.